-There are many reasons to use reverse phone lookup.
-It’s helpful in identifying unknown callers.
+There are many reasons to use a reverse phone lookup.
+It’s especially helpful in identifying unknown callers.
 So when would you need it and how can it help you?

 In 1968, Theodore George Paraskevakos began working on a caller ID prototype.
 He initially proposed that customers pay for the service which would be provided by an automated voice, but John Harris had the idea to display caller ID on telephone sets.
 In 1976, Kazuo Hashimoto developed the prototype for Harris’s idea.
 From 1984-1989, caller ID entered households.

-Caller ID is useful because it provides the phone number and sometimes name or identifier of who is trying to contact you.
-However, it is not regulated by the FCC or a central database but by individual carriers who can manage their databases how they like.
-This means that the information a phone carrier provides for a call can be outdated and incorrect.
+CNAM, however, is not regulated by the FCC or a central database but by individual carriers who can manage their databases how they like which is why many offer users the ability to personalize the CNAM as a feature of their service.
+This means that the information a phone carrier provides for a call can be outdated, incorrect, or even made up.

-Reverse phone lookup, on the other hand, provides current information regarding the owner, location, and sometimes even email address associated with a phone number.
+Reverse phone lookup, on the other hand, provides the most recent information regarding the owner, location, and sometimes even email address associated with a phone number.
 In this article, we cover how to use reverse phone lookup to protect yourself from unknown callers and how to use it to help conduct business.

 Important Uses for Reverse Phone Lookup